 Background Information and Reports

 Cornell University's New York State Water Resources Institute has compiled a "Hydraulic Fracturing and Horizontal Gas Well Drilling Reference List" containing numerous primary and authoritative resources on many aspects of the fracking process.
+Additionally, hereis the WRI's Groundwater and Shale Gas Development background page.

-Robert Howarth, Cornell University Professor of Ecology and Environmental Biology, et al. produced the provocative "Methane and the greenhouse-gas footprint of natural gas from shale formations," that estimates the high leakage rate of natural gas and its principle component, the potent greenhouse gas, from methane shale-gas wells.
+Robert Howarth, Cornell University Professor of Ecology and Environmental Biology, et al. produced the provocative "Methane and the greenhouse-gas footprint of natural gas from shale formations" that estimates the high leakage rate of natural gas and its principle component, the potent greenhouse gas, methane, from shale-gas wells.

-Duke University's Dr. Stephen Osborn et al., released a study entitled, "Methane contamination of drinking water accompanying gas-well drilling and hydraulic fracturing," based on sampling, which establishes an increased likelihood of methane contamination in shallow drinking water wells based on proximity to natural gas wells with a possible connection between deep-level brines and shallow aquifers, although neither deep saline brine nor fracking fluid were detected.
+Duke University's Stephen Osborn et al., released a study entitled, "Methane contamination of drinking water accompanying gas-well drilling and hydraulic fracturing," based on sampling, which establishes an increased likelihood of methane contamination in shallow drinking water wells based on proximity to natural gas wells with a possible connection between deep-level brines and shallow aquifers, although neither deep saline brine nor fracking fluid were detected.
 The 2011 study has been bolstered by a 2013 follow-up Duke study.

 The International Energy Agency's (IEA) "Golden Rules for a Golden Age of Gas" report takes a global perspective on the ramp up of natural gas production's harms and benefits, with an emphasis on gas development from fracking and unconventional sources.
 Find more Golden Rules' resources and multimedia.

-Elisabeth Radow, attorney-at-law and real estate expert, wrote the article, "Homeowners and Gas Drilling Leases: Boon or Bust?" in the New York State Bar Association Journal's November/December 2011 edition, which questions whether property owners who sign gas and oil leases might experience greater risk and find their property values lowered, let alone for their neighbors and communities.
+Elisabeth Radow, attorney and real estate expert, wrote the article, "Homeowners and Gas Drilling Leases: Boon or Bust?" in the New York State Bar Association Journal's November/December 2011 edition, which questions whether property owners who sign gas and oil leases might experience greater risk and find their property values lowered, let alone for their neighbors and communities.

 The U.S. Department of Energy’s (DOE) "Modern Shale Gas Development in the United States" provides technical details and insight on fracking, with a specific focus on water resource impacts.
 In 2013, the DOE released the "Modern Shale Gas Development in the United States: An Update" that provides a "status of various shale plays that have undergone significant development over the past four years."
 The DOE also offers a complete list of "Natural Gas Resource Research Project Summaries," with a focus on fracking.